Garage Gym: How To Turn Your Garage Into A Gym

 7) Move in the gym equipment

 Finally, when everything is in place, buy and build the equipment and place it where you planned to locate it.
-Choose machines you will likely use regularly and check the dimensions well before you buy them - for example, is the roof high enough for you to stand on a mountain climber?
+Choose machines you will likely use regularly and check the dimensions well before you buy them - for example, is the roof high enough for you to stand on a stair climber safely?

 Make sure there is enough room for you to use all the machines, even when the car is parked inside the garage.
 To do this, buy the equipment in stages, in order of priority.
 This will allow you to maximise the amount of room you have.
 Check that all gear rests evenly on the floor before you use it.